KaluW/SpherixCE/README.md

 SpherixCE is a puzzle game programmed from scratch in C using the CE development toolchain.

 ## Build
-If you would like to build SpherixCE, be sure you have the latest LLVM [CE C Toolchain](https://github.com/CE-Programming/toolchain/releases/latest) installed.
+To build SpherixCE, make sure to have the latest [CE C Toolchain](https://github.com/CE-Programming/toolchain/releases/latest) installed.

 Then simply clone or download the repository from above, and run the following in command line:

     make gfx
     make

-The following files make up the built project, which should be sent to the calculator:
+The following files will be created and should be sent to the calculator:

    `src/gfx/SpherixS.8xv`: SpherixCE sprites